 It’s all about dynamics !!!

 The kinetics of transformations, or the rates of changes and the routes in which they occur, provide crucial view at the factors that govern all natural phenomena.
 Living organisms provide some of the most astonishing examples of non-equilibrium systems with pronouncedly complex dynamics.
-Therefore, biological systems present indispensible learning paradigms for advancing science and engineering.
 Expanding the time scales, along with broadening the temporal and spatial dynamic ranges, manifests the universality of such paradigms and of their applicability outside of the field of biology.

 What do we do ?